-In 1989, I was born to a mother who loved (and loves) me a great deal and to whom I am quite grateful.
-I grew up in London, took my 11+ and moved to Chelmsford, Essex to be near my school.
-While at school, I was an Air Cadet, a St. John’s Cadet, a member of Chelmsford Youth Council, member for Chelmsford on the Young Essex Assembly and a dedicated member of the Proactive Essex Police Youth Strategy (PEPYS) Youth Forum.
-I also worked in an Oxfam shop every Saturday for five years.
+I was born in London and moved to Chelmsford, Essex to attend the local grammar school.
+I passed the time as an Air Cadet, a St. John’s Cadet, Chair of Chelmsford Youth Council, member for Chelmsford on the Young Essex Assembly and a dedicated member of the Proactive Essex Police Youth Strategy (PEPYS) Youth Forum.
 I quit all of them when I was 17 in order to concentrate on my A levels, and started editing Wikipedia instead.
 I remain in the top 0.2% of editors worldwide by number of edits.

-In 2007, I moved to Bradford in my gap year to work as a Disabled Student Support Worker under the auspices of Community Service Volunteers.
-I had intended to spend my year chilling out and taking a break from endless examinations – I joined the Bradford University LGBT Society as Treasurer instead and took up drinking.
-I fell into political activism through people I met there, became External Relations Officer for Sensible Drug Policy UK, and nearly got arrested for the first time for blockading a petrol garage linked to Total, the single largest investor in the totalitarian regime of Burma.
+In 2007, I moved to Bradford in my gap year to work as a Disabled Student Support Worker with (now called) Volunteering Matters.
+I had intended to spend my year taking a break from intensive education – but I fell into political activism, joined the first of many LGBT societies, became External Relations Officer for Sensible Drug Policy UK, and nearly got arrested for the first time blockading a Total petrol garage (single largest investor in the totalitarian regime of Burma).

-I spent my summer in Cork studying Ancient Greek, before heading to the University of Manchester to embark on my degree in Theology and Religious Studies at the University of Manchester, where I was sat of the committee of the LGBT Society for all three years, founded a chapter of Manchester Students for Sensible Drug Policy (which became Re:Vision Drug Policy Manchester), ran for Disabled Secretary on the Union Council, and went to the equivalent of two protests a week for a year.
-Oh, the joys of first year.
+I spent my summer in Cork studying Ancient Greek, before heading to the University of Manchester to embark on my degree in Theology and Religious Studies.
+I served as Bi rep on Manchester LGBT every year of my degree, founded Manchester Students for Sensible Drug Policy, got stuck into student electoral politics, and went to the equivalent of two protests a week for a year.
 Second year, I did much of the above, but also became Chair of Manchester Students Against ID, and at some point became a Liberal Democrat.
 I quit shortly after the Liberal Democrats got into government and everything that followed.

 In 2010, I took another gap year between my second and third year.
 The Coalition Government was elected and I took a job as Cuts Campaign Assistant at my student union, organising students to campaign against the cuts to public services and the rises in tuition fees.